YuchenHui22314/TREC_iKAT_2024/README.md

 - Our solid codebase for a personalized conversational RAG pipeline, with flexible choices of various retrievers, rerankers, as well as response generators.
 - Detailed hands-on guidance of index building, enveronment setting for dense, spasre and splade retrieval, as well as necessary data preprocessing for TREC iKAT 2023 & 2024 datasets.
-- All the [prompts](./src/rewrite/judge_and_rewrite_prompt_example.txt), few-shot examples, and manually curated Chain-of-Thought reasoning used in the paper.
-They could all be found in the `/src/rewrite` folder.
-- Examples of query reformulations and pseudo responses.
+- All our [prompts](./src/rewrite/judge_and_rewrite_prompt_example.txt), [few-shot examples](./src/rewrite/personalization_level_examples.txt) for personalization level judgement, and manually curated [Chain-of-Thought reasoning](./src/rewrite/demonstration_using_ikat24_level.json) for query reformulation, as well as some examples of query reformulation for each personalization level.

 Let us get started!